Questions you should ask yourself before buying a boat

 Dry-docking refers to boat storage at a boatyard where boat owners keep their boat on land.
 Dry-docking is similar to car storage because boat owners need to store their boat out of the water and often face additional fees for boat maintenance and boat equipment while it remains in the yard.

-Wet docking refers to boat storage at either the boat owner’s home where it is moored to a pontoon or jetty or wet-docked at a marina.
+Wet docking refers to boat storage at either the boat owner’s home, where it is moored to a pontoon or jetty or wet-docked at a marina.

 If your boat is stored at a marina, either wet-docked or dry-docked, boat storage fees can really rack up quickly.
-However, boat storage fees vary depending on where you live and boat size.
+However, boat storage fees vary depending on where you live and the boat size.
 For example, according to our friends at Boatsmart.com, boat owners can expect to pay around $350 for boat storage per month (for a 16ft boat) and about $500 – $700 for boat storage per month (for a 30ft boat).

 On the other hand, you will have no monthly storage fees if you moor your boat at home on a pontoon.